0x177/limni/README.md

 # limni!
 Lua bindings for my library [thimni](https://codeberg.org/0x177/thimni).

-Thimni is a library utilizing a [novel algorithm](https://0x177.codeberg.page/sdf_collision.html) to detect collision between general SDFs in real time.

 ## usage
 While thimni is n-dimensional, the lua bindings are currently restricted to 2D and 3D.
 Support for n-dimensional SDFs in the lua bindings will be implemented